 - c.
 Colorectal cancer;

 - d.
 High Blood Pressure;

 - e.
 Type 2 Diabetes Mellitus;

 - f.
-Cholesterol;
+Cholesterol:

 - g.
 Child and Adult Obesity.

 - 2. Immunizations for children, adolescents, and adults recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention;

-- 3. Preventive care and screenings for infants, children and adolescents as provided for in the comprehensive guidelines supported by the Health Resources and Services Administration; and
+- 3. Preventive care and screenings for infants, children and adolescents as provided for in the comprehensive guidelines supported by the Health Resources and Services Administration;

 - 4. Additional preventive care and screening for women provided for in the guidelines supported by the Health Resources and Services Administration, including the following:

 - a.
 Breastfeeding support, supplies, and counseling.
 Benefits for breast pumps are limited to one pump per pregnancy.

 - b.
 Gestational diabetes screening.

+- 5. Preventive care services for tobacco cessation for Members age 18 and older as recommended by the United States Preventive Services Task Force including:

+- a.
+Counseling

+- b.
+Prescription Drugs

+- c.
+Nicotine replacement therapy products when prescribed by a Provider, including over the counter (OTC) nicotine gum, lozenges and patches.